 - Share via social media channels and email marketing

 If you do only have a small budget, utilise that to get SEO experts to do the technical aspects, including research and strategy creation.
 This will mean that as a small business your online presence will have the right foundations, and all that will be required from you is the time and effort to implement the strategy.

-SEO can be broken down into a number of areas, including research, on-page and o -page, and more often than not the implementation can be carried out by people within the business.
+SEO can be broken down into several areas and more often than not the implementation can be carried out by people within the business.
 To do this, the business should look at:

-- A web company or SEO/digital marketing agency to x technical issues.
+- A web company or SEO/digital marketing agency to fix technical issues

-- An SEO/digital marketing company to create strategy based upon research.
+- An SEO/digital marketing company to create a strategy based upon research

 Conquering social media on a shoestring